International Day of Light

 This year, the United Kingdom will once again join the international community to celebrate the International Day of Light on May 16th.
 By participating in this event, the UK reiterates its commitment to furthering research and innovation in the field, sharing knowledge and resources to improve the lives of future generations, and acknowledging the true potential and importance of light in our world.

-Top Tweets for International Day of Light -
+Top X Posts (formerly Tweets) for International Day of Light -

 International Day of Light facts